Quenty/NevermoreEngine/readme.md

 Nevermore has several configuration options that can be modified in the main module.

+Blacklist - The blacklist is used to ban players automatically from the game.

 # Update / Change Log
 This change log is *strictly* for Nevermore's module and documentation only.